Ex-Dallas cop who fatally shot neighbor distracted by sexting police partner, prosecutors say

 Jean, a 26-year-old accountant from the Caribbean nation of St. Lucia, “was doing no harm to anyone, which was his way,” Dallas County Assistant District Attorney Jason Hermus said in an opening statement.
 Jean was in his living room eating a bowl of vanilla ice cream on Sept.
 6, 2018, when Guyger entered the apartment, which was one floor directly above her apartment, Hermus said.

-FOX 4 News Dallas-Fort Worth reported that Guyger was distracted by Martin Rivera, her police force partner.
+Fox 4 reported that Guyger allegedly was distracted by Martin Rivera, her police force partner.

-“Super horny today too,” Guyger texted to Rivera, as the news outlet reported.
-“Me too,” Rivera texted back.

 Prosecutors questioned Rivera extensively about a 16-minute phone conversation he had with Guyger as she headed to her apartment that night in September 2018.
 Asked what it was about, he said he believes it was mostly about police work but his memory of the call was hazy.
 Again, however, he denied that it involved plans to see Guyger later that evening.